Nkem Ifejika

 I helped launch a Friday evening radio show aimed at the African and Caribbean communities in the southeast of England, airing on BBC local radio in Kent, Sussex, Surrey, Solent, Oxfordshire, and Berkshire.

-It had been a while since I'd produced, but the presenter Kamilah McInnis, is a to work with, and the team is a supportive one.
+It had been a while since I'd produced, but the presenter Kamilah McInnis, is a joy to work with, and the team is a supportive one.
 Have a listen!